 The Cruiser goes a bit further than the Hopper, but it doesn’t stop along the way.
 It’s a great way to see the area for those who are short on time and also for those who want to get a different view of the windmills, from the water.

 Practical info: Both boats are accessible for wheelchair users.
 There is covered seating on both boats.
-A boat ride costs 6,5 EUR for adults and 3,5 EUR for the children.
-It’s a bit cheaper if you book your tickets online.
+A boat ride costs just a few euros and is a bit cheaper if you book your tickets online.

 Tickets & Opening Times